KPop Demon Hunters: Music

-In the United States, the soundtrack album holds the highest debut on the Billboard 200 chart for soundtracks released in 2025, debuting at number eight, and is the first soundtrack of 2025 to reach the top ten.
+In the United States, the KPop Demon Hunters soundtrack earned the highest debut on the Billboard 200 for a soundtrack released in 2025, entering at number eight.
+It was also the first soundtrack of the year to reach the top ten.
 The album is also the highest-charting animated film's soundtrack album on the chart since Metro Boomin's Spider-Man: Across the Spider-Verse (2023) at number seven, as well as the first Netflix soundtrack to reach number one on the Top Soundtracks since Stranger Things: Soundtrack from the Netflix Series, Season 4 (2022).
-The BBC highlighted that Huntrix and the Saja Boys—with "Golden" and "Your Idol" respectively—topped the US Spotify chart with Huntrix hitting "number two on the chart, surpassing Blackpink as the highest-charting female K-pop group", and the Saja Boys becoming "the highest charting male K-pop group in US Spotify history", surpassing BTS.
-"Golden", the album's second single, eventually reached number one on the Billboard Global 200, number one on the US Billboard Hot 100, and in South Korea became the third song in 2025 to achieve a perfect all-kill on the charts, as well as breaking the record for most number of hourly perfect all-kills of all time.
-Additionally, the film's soundtrack became the first in the history of the Billboard Hot 100 to feature four of its songs in the top ten, which include "Golden", "Your Idol", "Soda Pop", and "How It's Done".
+The BBC highlighted that Huntrix and the Saja Boys—with "Golden" and "Your Idol" respectively—topped the US Spotify chart, with Huntrix and the Saja Boys becoming the highest-charting female and male K-pop groups in the history of the US Spotify daily chart, surpassing Blackpink and BTS, respectively.
+While not the first fictional K-pop acts to achieve viral success, the Saja Boys and Huntrix garnered attention from outlets like Entertainment Weekly for charting popularity comparable to real-world artists.
+"Golden", the album's second single, eventually reached number one on the Billboard Global 200, became the longest-lasting number one song by a fictional act on the US Billboard Hot 100, and in South Korea became the third song in 2025 to achieve a perfect all-kill on the charts, as well as breaking the record for the most hourly perfect all-kills of all time.
+Additionally, the soundtrack became the first in the history of the Billboard Hot 100 to feature four of its songs in the top ten simultaneously; "Golden", "Your Idol", "Soda Pop", and "How It's Done".
 It is the first film soundtrack since Waiting to Exhale (1995) to feature at least three of its songs in the top 10.
+Covers of the songs from the soundtrack, especially Golden, have been pervasive in popular culture, and Golden was featured in the final episode of The Kelly Clarkson Show which aired on August 31, 2026.